s00500/s00500/README.md

 ### Hi there 👋

-I am Lukas, and I am a software developer based in Vienna, Austria 🇦🇹 My main focus are Cameras 🎥,
+I am Lukas, and I am a software developer based in Vienna, Austria 🇦🇹

+My main focus are Cameras 🎥,

 but I also do some electronics 🔧

-and home automation 🏠projects from time to time.
+and home automation 🏠 projects from time to time.

 🔭 I’m currently working on lots of go code, embedded linux, funkey protocols and much more